pmem/pmdk/doc/librpmem/rpmem_create.3.md

 # NOTES #

 ## REMOTE POOL SIZE ##
-The size of a remote pool depends on the configuration in the pool *set* file on the remote node.
-The remote pool size is the sum of the sizes of all part files, decreased by 4096 bytes per part file.
-4096 bytes of each part file are utilized for storing internal metadata. **RPMEM_MIN_PART** and **RPMEM_MIN_POOL** in **\<librpmem.h\>** define the minimum size allowed by **librpmem** for a part file and a remote pool, respectively.
+The size of a remote pool depends on the configuration in the pool set file on the remote node (see **poolset**(5)).
+If no pool set options is used in the remote pool set file, the remote pool size is the sum of the sizes of all part files, decreased by 4096 bytes per part file.
+4096 bytes of each part file are utilized for storing internal metadata.
+If the *SINGLEHDR* option is used in the remote pool set file, the remote pool size is the sum of sizes of all part files, decreased once by 4096 bytes.
+In this case only the first part contains internal metadata.
+If a remote pool set file contains the *NOHDRS* option, the remote pool size is the sum of sizes of all its part files.
+In this case none of the parts contains internal metadata.
+For other consequences of using the *SINGLEHDR* and *NOHDRS* options see **rpmem_persist**(3).
+**RPMEM_MIN_PART** and **RPMEM_MIN_POOL** in **\<librpmem.h\>** define
+the minimum size allowed by **librpmem** for a part file and a remote pool, respectively.

 ## LANES ##
 The term *lane* means an isolated path of execution.
 The underlying hardware